AlexEndris/AlexEndris.github.io/_posts/2015-04-26-rosmocklyn-the-api-evolves-part-ii.md

 Those two are just examples, there are more of them.

-I really wanted to start explaining how this is done, especially since how can an integer tell it should be ‘any’?
+I really wanted to start explaining how this is done, especially since how can an integer tell it should be `any`?
 Long story short – I might explain it in more detail in a separate post – there is some re-routing logic on the mock statically.